spectraphilic/wsn_riot/README.md

     # Run the application
     ./bin/native/test-ext-module.elf

-    # Build for the waspmote board
+    # Build for the waspmote-pro board
     make BOARD=waspmote-pro

-    # Flash the application to the board
+    # Flash the application to the waspmote-pro board
-    make flash BOARD=waspmote-pro
+    # We have to specify the PORT since the default is ttyACM0

-    # Flash the application to the board connected to the given port
+    # We have to pass -F to avoid "Invalid device signature." error
-    make flash BOARD=waspmote-pro PORT=/dev/ttyUSB0
+    make BOARD=waspmote-pro PORT=/dev/ttyUSB0 FFLAGS_EXTRA="-F" flash

     # Run the terminal
     make term BOARD=waspmote-pro PORT=/dev/ttyUSB0